CloudCannon/documentation/_overview/2_tour.md

 This website started off as a free HTML5 template.
 It's been converted to a Jekyll website with a blog, layouts and other features.

-For a full guide how to convert a HTML5 template to a Jekyll site check out [Jekyll.tips](http://jekyll.tips).
+For a full guide how to convert a HTML5 template to a Jekyll site check out our [Getting Started Guide](/getting_started/introduction/).

 ## CloudCannon Overview